Skip to content

 }

-• Authentication: The environment variable GOOGLE_APPLICATION_CREDENTIALS is set to the path of your JSON key file.
-This allows the application to authenticate with Google Cloud.
+• Set GOOGLE_APPLICATION_CREDENTIALS to the path of your JSON key file

 Detected Language: en (Confidence: 99.00%)